ATOMNFT/M5stick-Marauder/README.md

 <b>Want wifi-marauder on that tiny m5stickC plus or m5stickC plus2?
 Tried to build from source and hitting brick walls?
 Then this repo is what you're looking for!
 A simple way to install marauder on these cool tiny devices!
 <br><br>
 These versions (v13.10) & (v1.0.0) of marauder for m5stickC plus & m5stickC plus2 contains a few great fixes and v13.10 contains a clean bootscreen (Read more about the fixes below). <br>
-I have also include the <a href=https://github.com/ATOMNFT/M5stick-Marauder/tree/main/M5stickC%20Plus%201%20%26%202%20WiFi%20Marauder%200.13.10>0.13.10 sketch folder</a> with all edits already made if you'd prefer to build from source.</b>
+I have also include the both sketch folders with all edits already made if you'd prefer to build from source.</b>

 <br>